Environmental badge; acquisition

 There is a blanket exemption for trips to the Grossmarkthalle via Schäftlarnstraße.
 In this case, you can drive into the low emission zone without a sticker.

 You will receive an environmental badge for your vehicle if it belongs to one of the pollutant groups 2 to 4:

 - Diesel vehicles with exhaust emission standard Euro-2 / II.

-- Diesel vehicles with emission standard Euro-1 / I that have been retrofitted with a particulate filter.
+- Diesel vehicles with exhaust emission standard Euro-1 / I, which have been retrofitted with particle filters.